Dental Bridge Arlington Heights, IL

 What can you eat with a dental bridge?

 With a dental bridge, you should be able to eat normally.
 However, some foods are at a higher risk.
 Sticky foods like gum and candy put you at higher risk of experiencing problems with your bridges.
-Foods high in sugar, coffee, soda, and wine are likely to cause problems.
+Foods high in sugar, coffee, soda, and wine will likely cause problems.

 Are dental bridges painful?